kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

  | sqlDatabaseSkuPremium | sqlDatabaseSkuGeneralPurposeProvisioned | sqlDatabaseSkuGeneralPurposeServerless
 ```

 While this type appears simple, there is a great deal of logic and configuration hidden under the covers.
-The `sqlDatabaseSkuOptions` type is a composition of 5 user defined types:
+The `sqlDatabaseSkuOptions` type is a composition of 5 User Defined Types:
 - sqlDatabaseSkuBasic
 - sqlDatabaseSkuStandard
 - sqlDatabaseSkuPremium
 - sqlDatabaseSkuGeneralPurposeProvisioned
 - sqlDatabaseSkuGeneralPurposeServerless

 This is accomplished using the `@discriminator()` decorator.
-User defined types can be combined using a shared property.
+User Defined Types can be combined using a common property found in each type.
 From the [Bicep documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types#declare-tagged-union-type):
 > The discriminator decorator takes a single parameter, which represents a shared property name among all union members.
 This property name must be a required string literal on all members and is case-sensitive.
 The values of the discriminated property on the union members must be unique in a case-insensitive manner.

-For our type, we use the `type` property.
-This is found on each user defined type.
-Lets take a look at at the `sqlDatabaseSkuStandard` type:
+Each of our 5 sku types above have a `type` property that is unique to that sku.
+This is the first filter used to to choose our sku.
+Let's take a look at at the `sqlDatabaseSkuStandard` type:

 ``` Bicep
 @export()